dhes/ColonoscopyPolyp/input/pagecontent/index.md

 * Specimen
 * Observation

-... and these data types:
+... and these FHIR data types:

 - Reference
 - id